 The idea is to communicate with your employees to identify reasons behind delays, employee frustration, and any issues in productivity.
 Once you know what’s wrong, you take rectifying measures, and then have another employee rounding session.

 Getting Faster Rounding Results

 Employee rounding may seem like a tedious task.
 After all, going to every employee and talking to them can take a lot of time.
+That’s why you should use a hierarchy system for rounding.
+Managers will round more often with their direct supports.
+Founders will round once a month with entry-level employees by taking one out to lunch.
 Here are some tips on getting it done faster.